BlackBrainQuantums/Manage-Items/README.md

 # Manage-Items
-Add, save and remove responses in SQL database.
+Add, save and remove items with descriptions in SQL database from a single page.